Does PetSmart Give Pet Vaccines?

 Vaccines stimulate your pet’s body to have an immune reaction without causing the actual disease.
 Your pet’s immune system will then create antibodies to fight the disease the vaccine is intended to prevent.

-In a New York Times report about pet vaccinations, they interviewed Dr. David Emery, an assistant professor at Michigan State University College of Veterinary Medicine.
-Dr. Emery mentioned that many veterinarians had over-vaccinated pets in the last few decades for lack of information and current data.
+In a New York Times report about pet vaccinations, Dr. David Emery, an assistant professor at Michigan State University College of Veterinary Medicine, mentioned that many veterinarians had over-vaccinated pets in the last few decades due to a lack of information and current data.
 The good news is that vaccines are much more effective today, meaning fewer booster shots are needed.
 For example, many dog and cat vaccines that used to be boosted annually can now be boosted every 3 years.

 Is PetSmart a Good Company?